luis-gustavoj/letmeask-nlw06/README.md

-# NLW06 - letmeask project
+# NLW06 - Letmeask project

 A project to make viable answering questions during a live show creating a room to viewers do their askings.